IntegerMan/JAIMES/README.md

 - [x] Add a location and location list plugin to Semantic Kernel
 - [x] Add a player character plugin to the Semantic Kernel
 - [x] Add encounter and encounter list plugin to Semantic Kernel
+- [x] Add a templating system
+- [ ] Handle bad tool calls by retrying

+### AI Core System

+- [x] Design an agentic layout for the game's AI
+- [x] Implement the core of the AI system
+- [x] Add a planner core
+- [/] Ensure the initial history matches the prior initial history (pre-migration)
+- [/] Allow cores to track history
+- [x] Allow cores to customize which plugins they use
+- [ ] Allow cores to customize which models they use
+- [ ] Handle long context windows by summarizing or truncating history

 ### Kernel Memory and RAG